Black-box Backdoor Defense via Zero-shot Image Purification: Experiments

-To assess the effectiveness of our proposed method, we conduct a comparative evaluation against two baseline approaches, namely ShrinkPad~\cite{li2020rethinking} and the Naive Transformation.
-The former is a state-of-the-art image transformation based defense method that can work on black-box models in the zero-shot setting.
-While the latter is an image transformation based defense method, where we naively use the transformed images $\mathbf{A}^{\dagger}\mathbf{x}^A$ as purified images.
-We apply our purification process and baseline defense methods to all test datasets, and then evaluate the purified/defended test set using poisoned models.
-In addition to using the clean accuracy (CA) and attack success rate (ASR) metrics to assess the effectiveness of our defense, we introduce a new metric called poisoned accuracy (PA).
-The PA metric measures the classification performance of the purified attacked samples on the poisoned model.
-A higher PA value indicates a higher likelihood for the original poisoned samples to be correctly classified despite using an attacked classification neural network.
+Defense methods available for black-box purification in zero-shot are rare.
+To fairly assess the effectiveness of our proposed method, we conduct a comparative evaluation against two baseline approaches: ShrinkPad~\cite{li2020rethinking} and image blurring (referred to as Blur).
+The former is a state-of-the-art image transformation-based defense method that can work on black-box models in the zero-shot setting.
+The latter uses blurred images $\mathbf{A}_1^{\dagger}\mathbf{x}^{A_1}$ as purified images.
+We apply defense methods to all test samples, and then evaluate the output using a poisoned classification network.
+In addition to the clean accuracy (CA) and attack success rate (ASR) metrics for assessing defense effectiveness, we introduce a new metric called poisoned accuracy (PA).
+It measures the classification performance of the purified poisoned samples.
+A higher value of PA indicates that the purified poisoned samples are more likely to be correctly classified, even when using an attacked classification model.